DFE-Digital/publish-teacher-training/docs/adr/0005-controller-structure.md

       resources :recruitment_cycles, param: :year, only: [:show] do resources :courses, only: %i[index]
-        resources :providers, only: %i[index show], param: :code do scope module: :providers do
+        resources :providers, only: %i[index show], param: :code do

+          # Scope will setup the controller hierarchy to match the directory structure below.
+          scope module: :providers do
             resources :courses, only: %i[index show], param: :code end